menotti/playground-41d1904q/markdowns/masking.md

 If you have a pretty complex calculation on value_false, it will be always calculated even if it happens only 0.00001% of the time.
 This can lead to performance problems if there are parts of the code rarely needed, but computationally very expensive.

-In the next lesson we will learn some ways to control the data flow, being able to exit loops
+In the next lesson we will learn some ways to control the data flow, being able to exit loops early based on some conditions.